-Cavagrande del Cassibile is an incredible limestone canyon in Sicily, Italy.
-It’s by no coincidence, that it’s nicknamed the Sicily Grand Canyon.
-The Riserva Naturale Orinetata Cavagrande del Cassibile (Cavagrande del Cassibile Nature Reserve) is one of the best natural attractions in Sicily.
-At the foot of the canyon, you’ll find Laghetti di Cavagrande, which is a mindblowing natural pool.
-But, the trails accessing Laghetti di Cavagrande are prohibited and have remained closed since 2014.
-Of course, the majority of visitors will ignore the signs and hike down to Laghetti di Cavagrande, via the main path called Scala Cruci.
+Cavagrande del Cassibile is an incredible limestone canyon in Sicily.
+It’s by no coincidence that it’s nicknamed the Sicily Grand Canyon.
+The Cavagrande del Cassibile Nature Reserve (Riserva Naturale Orinetata Cavagrande del Cassibile) is one of the best natural attractions in Sicily.
+At the foot of the canyon, you’ll find Laghetti di Cavagrande (accessed by the Scala Cruci trail), which is a mindblowing natural pool.

 Table of Contents

-Riserva Naturale Orinetata Cavagrande del Cassibile (Cavagrande del Cassibile Nature Reserve)
+Cavagrande del Cassibile Nature Reserve

-At Cavagrande del Cassibile, you’ll find immense natural pools (such as Laghetti di Cavagrande), caves (such as Grotta dei Briganti), burial tombs (Ddieri di Cavagrande) and sublime limestone rock formations.
-The problem is, all of the trails that access these places are closed.
-You’ll find signs at Cavagrande del Cassibile, which prohibit access of the trails that lead to all of the main attractions in the nature reserve.
 There are even warnings of substantial fines for not complying with the rules.
 The trails were initially closed in 2014 due to bushfire damage.
-Since then, the trails have remained closed and don’t appear to be re-opening any time soon.
+Since then, the trails have remained closed and don’t appear to be reopening anytime soon.

 Cavagrande del Cassibile Essential Information

-Basically, the ‘closed’ Scala Cruci trail, is the main trail used by visitors to reach Laghetti di Cavagrande, Grotta dei Briganti and Ddieri di Cavagrande.
-Given the lax attitudes of the Sicilian authorities, locals and tourists alike, choose to ignore these signs and access the closed trails.
+Basically, the ‘closed’ Scala Cruci trail is the main trail used by visitors to reach Laghetti di Cavagrande, Grotta dei Briganti and Ddieri di Cavagrande.
+Given the lax attitudes of the Sicilian authorities, locals and tourists alike choose to ignore these signs and access the closed trails.

-We’ve even heard that authorities at Cavagrande del Cassibile, allow people to access the closed trails, merely discouraging people, saying ”it’s at your own risk”.
 Indeed, we’ve never heard of any accounts of people being punished or fined for accessing these closed trails.
 Visitors simply rock up, jump over the closed gate, and continue on their merry way to reach Laghetti di Cavagrande.
 Each to their own.

 To Hike or Not to Hike, That Is the Question

-As mentioned, Beck and I decided not to access the closed trails.
-Call us goodie two shoes, but, after all, we practice what we preach when it comes to respecting the rules of places we visit.
-For the sake of being responsible travellers and bloggers, we chose not to hike along Scala Cruci.
-Of course, this meant we had massive FOMO, and, sure, some regret as we saw most people jumping the fence and accessing the prohibited trail.
 But, you’ve got to stick to your guns if you want to stroll along the moral high ground.
-Of course, no judgement here.
+Of course, no judgment here.
 If your dream is to swim and frolic in Laghetti di Cavagrande, then by all means, you do you.

 Below, we’ll look at exactly where this beautiful canyon in Sicily is located.

-Riserva Naturale Cavagrande del Cassibile, Sicily, Map
+Cavagrande del Cassibile Map

-Cavagrande del Cassible is located in Avola in the municipality of Siracusa in Sicily.
+Cavagrande del Cassible is located in Avola, in the municipality of Siracusa, Sicily.
+To help you get your bearings, here’s an interactive map.

 Visiting Cavagrande del Cassibile

-Whether you access the prohibited trails or not, it’s worth visiting Riserva Naturale Orinetata Cavagrande del Cassibile.
-Simply, from the main car park, you’ll enjoy a superb vantage point of Cavagrande del Cassibile and Laghetti di Cavagrande.
 Of course, we’re sure many of you will want to go that step further and explore Laghetti di Cavagrande, Grotta dei Briganti and Ddieri di Cavagrande.
 Below, we’ll talk about hiking the prohibited trails at Cavagrande del Cassibile.

 Cavagrande del Cassibile Hikes

 Scala Cruci is the most popular hiking trail in Cavagrande del Cassibile.
 Most visitors use Scala Cruci to access Laghetti di Cavagrande.
 From the main car park, south of the canyon, you’ll start the hike.
-Although, there is also another hiking trail called Mastro Ronna.
-This would involve starting the hike, north of the canyon, from a smaller car park, that’s harder to access due to poor road conditions.

 Scala Cruci